viktorardelean/language-learning-assistant/README.md

 ### 📌 Output Format

-The **structured data** is saved as JSON files in the same directory, with `_structured.json` appended to the filename:
+The **structured data** is saved as TXT files in the same directory, with `_structured.txt` appended to the filename:

 📁 Example output file:
 ```
-backend/transcripts/COAtv5wS_tU_structured.json
+backend/transcripts/COAtv5wS_tU_structured.txt
 ```

 ### 📌 Data Structure